ChickTechRDU/rpi-wordpress-screen/README.md

 All of the stuff we've done above are part of a system administrators job.
 We built a stack and installed an application.
 A developer will now pick up from here and start writing custom code or changing things to meet their needs.
 While they focus on that stuff the system administrators need to think about things like disaster recovery and uptime.
 In the time before the next session feel free to explore simulations of those two objectives using the guidance below.

 **#1 Backups**
 Using [rsync](https://linux.die.net/man/1/rsync) and [bash](https://ryanstutorials.net/bash-scripting-tutorial/) write a script that copies new and changed files `/opt/rsync_source` and `/opt/rsync_destination`.
-The script `/opt/bin/new_rsync_file` and `ls -lhart` can be used to see if you got it working right.
+The script `/opt/bin/new_rsync_file.sh` and `ls -lhart /opt/rsync_*` can be used to see if you got it working right.

-A solution can be found in `/opt/bin/rsync_solution`.
+A solution can be found in `/opt/bin/rsync_solution.sh`.

 NOTE: In the real world you'd use some dedicated backup software instead of rsync.
 You'd also make sure the destination wasn't on the same machine and you'd schedule regular backups.

 **#2 Monitoring**
 Using [pgrep](https://linux.die.net/man/1/pgrep) and [bash](https://ryanstutorials.net/bash-scripting-tutorial/) write a script that prints "ALERT" if the process `atestprocess` isn't running.
-The script `/opt/bin/atestprocess start|stop` and `ps aux` can be used to see if you got it right.
+The script `/opt/bin/atestprocess.sh start|stop` and `ps aux` can be used to see if you got it right.

-A solution can be found in `/opt/bin/monitoring_solution`.
+A solution can be found in `/opt/bin/monitoring_solution.sh`.

 NOTE: In the real world a monitoring tool would have mechanisms to do this for you and would bubble up the alert to something that would email/text somebody instead of printing ALERT to the console.